anath703/DS_5100_PROJECT/report/Report_Draft.md

 We chose to get our game log data from Pro Football Reference, which has game log data for every NFL football game played going back to the 1950s.
 A sample of the game logs from the 2020 season can be seen below.
 Since the NFL has changed drastically over the decades, we wanted to stick with more recent data and were only interested in data from the 2000 season through the 2020 season.
 Within the game log, we wanted to extract the following information: Team Names, Scores, Yards Gained, Turnovers, and which team was playing at home.

+We found the best way to extract the data was to create a web scraper to scrape using html tags.
+Details about our webscraper can be found under the “Beyond the original specifications” section.
+Once we had our scraped data saved as a csv, we were able to load it in as a pandas dataframe.

+The first step in cleaning the data was removing any games that were played in the playoffs and Superbowl.
+We were only interested in looking at data for the regular season because in a playoff matchup, the team with the better record is usually awarded the ability to play at home.
+This introduces bias in team strengths between the home and away team that doesn’t exist in the regular season.
+Next, we had to determine in each matchup which team was home and which team was away.
+The raw data has a column that has an @ symbol if the team in the “Winner/Tie” column was away and an empty string if the team in the “Loser/Tie” column was at home.
+Finally, we converted the “Date” column to a datetime format.

 ![](/Users/anoopnath/Desktop/MSDS/DS_5100/Project/pfr.png?raw=true "Title")

 ## Experimental Design: Describe briefly your process